meefs/prvhash/README.md

 (practically unlimited) period, depending on the number of hashwords in the system.

-## PRVHASH64 ##
+## PRVHASH64

 Please see the `prvhash64.h` file for the details of the basic hash function implementation (the `prvhash.h`, `prvhash4.h`, `prvhash42.h`, and versions below 4.3 are outdated versions).
-While this hash function is most likely irreversible, according to SAT solver-based testing, it does not feature a preimage resistance.
-This function should not be used in open systems, without a secret seed.
+While this hash function is likely irreversible, according to SAT solver-based testing, it does not provide second preimage resistance.
+This function should not be used in open systems without a secret seed.
 Note that `64` refers to core function's variable size.

 The default `prvhash64.h`-based 64-bit hash of the string `The cat is out of the bag` is `6ac39f7ac0c94d63`.